claceio/docs/content/docs/Plugins/Details/index.md

 ## Exec Plugin

 The `exec.in` plugin allows running external commands, starting a new process for the specified command.
-The API's available are:
+The APIs available are:

 |   API   |    Type    |               Notes               |
 | :-----: | :--------: | :-------------------------------: |